Bushy Park, Dublin: History

 Bushy Park House was originally owned by Arthur Bushe of Dangan, County Kilkenny.
 He was a secretary to the Revenue Commissioners who built the house.
 The house was originally known as "Bushe's House" in 1700, and was situated on a site of four hectares.
+His daughter, Letitia Bushe also resided at the house.

 John Hobson became the owner in 1772 and changed the name of the house to Bushy Park, possibly after Bushy Park in London.
-The third owner was Abraham Wilkinson who in 1791 added almost 40 extra hectares to this estate when his only daughter Maria married Robert Shaw who was first baronet, Member of Parliament and Lord Mayor of Dublin.
-In 1796 he gave the house and estate as a dowry to the couple.
-Bushy Park House became the seat of Sir Robert Shaw when he left nearby Terenure House.
+The third owner was Abraham Wilkinson who in 1791 added almost 40 extra hectares to this estate when his only daughter Maria married the Robert, 2nd baronet son of Sir Robert Shaw, 1st Baronet, Member of Parliament and Lord Mayor of Dublin.
+In 1796 he gave the house and 100 acre estate as a dowry to the couple.
+Bushy Park House became the seat of Sir Robert Shaw when he sold nearby Terenure House and 35 acre estate to Frederick Bourne in 1806.
+Today Terenure House forms the main building of Terenure College.

-The Shaw family was connected with Bushy Park until they sold the house and grounds to Dublin City Council (formerly Dublin Corporation) in 1953.
+The Shaw family was connected with Bushy Park until they sold the house and grounds to Dublin Corporation in 1953.

 The house and eight hectares of the grounds were then sold in 1955 by Dublin City Council to the Religious of Christian Education (an order of teaching Sisters founded in Normandy in 1817), where they established Our Lady's School for girls.

 Dublin City Council re-acquired 2 acre of woodland in 1992.

 As of early 2008, there are plans to refurbish Bushy Park House.